rashray/hid-sp18-526/cluster/README.md

     sudo raspi-config

-Or on the desktop by going to Menu -> Preferences -> Raspbery PI Configuration
+Or on the desktop by going to Menu -> Preferences -> Raspbery Pi Configuration

 Or by modifying **/etc/hostname**